-- Enjoy a personal touch and graciousness from your innkeepers, the embodiment of Maine's warmth and friendliness. - Hop a ferry over to Peaks Island for a walk among summer cottages, rural byways and nature preserves, surrounded by the sweeping Atlantic. - Admire the legendary lighthouses of Maine's stunning coast, including the Rockland Breakwater Lighthouse, a highlight of one of your most dramatic walking trails. - Delight in Quiet Side of Mount Desert Island, and explore authentic fishing villages dotted with traditional boats and lobster traps. - Witness "the first sunrise in the U.S." when you drive to the summit of Cadillac Mountain.
+Highlights Enjoy a personal touch and graciousness from your innkeepers, the embodiment of Maine's warmth and friendliness.
+Hop a ferry over to Peaks Island for a walk among summer cottages, rural byways and nature preserves, surrounded by the sweeping Atlantic.
+Admire the legendary lighthouses of Maine's stunning coast, including the Rockland Breakwater Lighthouse, a highlight of one of your most dramatic walking trails.
+Drive the scenic park loop of Acadia National Park, part of a designated National Scenic Byway.
+Stroll the tranquil shores of Jordan Pond, and stop in the Jordan Pond House for one of their golden, lighter-than-air popovers.
+Delight in Quiet Side of Mount Desert Island, and explore authentic fishing villages dotted with traditional boats and lobster traps.

+Witness "the first sunrise in the U.S." when you drive to the summit of Cadillac Mountain.